lokeshCodeStar/ChatGPTFullProject/HELP.md

 Create a Kubernetes deployment file (deployment.yaml) that specifies the Docker image, the number of replicas, and other configuration options.
 Here's an example deployment.yaml file:

-### Outcome : -

-### Pros :
--	Usually for the  Creating a Rest API with respective Junit usually take one iterative sprint  –  10 days  * 1 person =  10 days/person ~ 90 hrs/person(exclude deployment in K8’s).
--	By Using the ChatGPT we are able to are able to completed Java Junit Sample Code in the few hours –  5 hrs *  1 person =  5 hrs/person.
-Total time save = 85 hrs/person(exclude deployment in K8’s).
--	It help us learn the code if we are not aware of code which mean dependency of person will  be less.
--	Jenkins Pipeline through ChatGPT
-### Cons :
--	Prior knowledge of language like JAVA,  is required for the understanding for the code and troubleshooting.
--	Lack of empathy.
--	Resource reduction.

 Create a Kubernetes service file (service.yaml) that specifies how to expose the deployment to the outside world.
 Here's an example service.yaml file:

 Deploy the application to Kubernetes using kubectl commands: